 8) Pinch a little dough from the bowl and press into each of the wooden mold indentations.
 Trim off excess with a butter knife.
 Gently tap wooden mold on the counter to release molded cookies.
 Place on a parchment-lined baking tray.
 (Alternatively, if using a cookie or plunger cutter, on a lightly cooked-tapioca-floured surface, roll out some of the dough to ¼ inch thickness and cut into shapes).
 Make sure to dust the mold or dip cutter in the cooked tapioca flour before making/cutting out each cookie.

-9) Bake cookies for 20 to 25 minutes, depending on the size of the cookies.
-Bottom of cookies should be lightly browned.
+9) Bake cookies for about 20 minutes.
+The tops of the cookies should remain white in colour, but the bottoms should be lightly browned.
 Remove and allow cookies to cool completely.